 Let me begin by explaining what we mean by I the term “fixed objects”.

-Now that we are on the same page on what these statistics are, you may be wondering why Oracle hasn’t always automatically gather these statistics?
+Now that we are on the same page on these statistics, you may wonder why Oracle hasn’t always automatically gathered these statistics?

-Originally, we thought it wouldn’t be a good idea to gather the fixed object statistics given the transient nature of the x$ tables.
-We worried that the during the maintenance window we may not have representative workload on the system and the statistics gathered wouldn’t be good enough.
+Initially, we thought it wouldn’t be good to gather the fixed object statistics given the transient nature of the x$ tables.
+We worried that we might not have a representative workload on the system during the maintenance window, and the statistics gathered wouldn’t be good enough.

-However, having worked on a number of customer escalations where there were performance problems with queries against the V$ views I quickly released having any fixed objects statistics were better than none.
+However, having worked on several customer escalations where there were performance problems with queries against the V$ views, I quickly realised that having any fixed objects statistics was better than none.

-You see, unlike other database tables, dynamic sampling is not used for SQL statement involving X$ tables when statistics are missing.
+You see, unlike other database tables, dynamic sampling is not used for SQL statements involving X$ tables when statistics are missing.
 When fixed object statistics are missing, the Optimizer uses predefined default values for the statistics.
 These defaults may not be representative and can potentially lead to a suboptimal execution plan, which could cause severe performance problems in your system.
-It is for this reason that we strongly recommend you gather fixed objects statistics.
+For this reason, we strongly recommend you gather fixed objects statistics.

-So, have no fixed object statistics is bad but since I’m on 12c and the automatic statistics gathering task has collected fixed object statistics for me, then I’m off the hook right?
+So, having no fixed object statistics is bad, but since I’m on 12c and the automatic statistics gathering task has collected fixed object statistics for me, then I’m off the hook, right?

 No, not necessarily.

-Although the automatic statistics gathering task collects fixed object statistics initially, they are not continuously updated like other statistics, so you should manually re-gather fixed object statistics if you do a major database or application upgrade, implement a new module, or make changes to the database configuration.
+Although the automatic statistics gathering task collects fixed object statistics initially, they are not maintained like other statistics.
+Therefore, you should manually re-gather fixed object statistics if you do a significant database or application upgrade, implement a new module, or make changes to the database configuration.

-You should also be aware that if you are in a Multitenant environment and are manually gathering fixed object statistics you will need to gather fixed objects stats in each PDBs independently from the CDB$ROOT.
+You should also be aware that if you are in a Multitenant environment and manually gather fixed object statistics, you will need to gather fixed object stats in each PDBs independently from the CDB$ROOT.
 You can find more information on this on Mike Dietrich’s upgrade blog.